 There are several causes of concern about this practice, including the potential for roof leaks and structural damage.
 Cosmetic damage is also almost guaranteed when the rafters are exposed, as in a porch, eave, garage or a vaulted ceiling.

-Early experimentation with magnets set me on a path that I have continued to develop and refine.
-I am pleased to present to you the result of these efforts: the RafterEye RE1, which directly indicates the centers of exposed or accessible rafters or trusses with no need for probing holes.
+Experimentation with magnets set me on a path that I have continued to develop and refine into the currently ripe fruit of these efforts: the RafterEye RE2 Rafter Center Locator.

 -Duane Ediger